Kent Hughes (ice hockey): Executive career

-Hughes' first draft as general manager was consequential both in that Montreal was the host and the team, as a result of its last-place finish, was picking first overall for the first time since 1980.
-The Canadiens selected Slovak winger Juraj Slafkovský first overall, departing from the longstanding consensus that had favoured Canadian centre Shane Wright.
+Hughes' first draft as general manager was consequential in that Montreal was both the host and held the first overall pick for the first time since 1980.
+The Canadiens would draft Slovak winger Juraj Slafkovský first overall, departing from the longstanding consensus that had favoured Canadian centre Shane Wright as the topmost selection.
 On the day of the draft, Hughes also executed a series of trades to acquire former third overall pick Kirby Dach from the Chicago Blackhawks.
+In the same off-season, Hughes fulfilled the trade request from defenceman Jeff Petry by trading him to the Pittsburgh Penguins in exchange for Mike Matheson, a former client of his.
+The trade was generally considered a success for the Canadiens after its first year.

+In Hughes' first full year as general manager, the Canadiens finished fifth-last in the league.
+In advance of the 2023 NHL Entry Draft, Hughes traded the thirty-first overall selection that he acquired in the Chiarot trade the year prior to the Colorado Avalanche in exchange for Alex Newhook, another of his former clients, who was subsequently signed to an extension.
+With their own first round selection being fifth overall, the team opted to take Austrian EHC Kloten defenceman David Reinbacher over Russian SKA Saint Petersburg forward Matvei Michkov.
+This choice proved controversial, given the latter's projected scoring talent and the Canadiens' lack of offensive depth.

 Personal life

 Hughes' brother Ryan was a second round pick of the Quebec Nordiques in the 1990 NHL Entry Draft.
 Hughes' eldest son Riley was a seventh-round pick of the New York Rangers in the 2018 NHL Entry Draft.
-His youngest son Jack plays for Northeastern University and was a second-round pick of the Los Angeles Kings in the 2022 NHL Entry Draft.
+His youngest son Jack plays collegiately for Northeastern University and was a second-round pick of the Los Angeles Kings in the 2022 NHL Entry Draft.
+He also has a daughter, Morgan.